-As disclosed in note 15 to the financial statements, the company currently derives 70.5% of its sales from one customer.
-The company is dependant on receiving ongoing orders from the customer or identifying alternate revenue streams to continue generating profits and operating cash flows.
+As disclosed in note 15 to the financial statements, the company currently derives 99% of its sales from one customer.
+The company is dependent on receiving ongoing orders from that customer or identifying alternate revenue streams to continue generating profits and operating cash flows.
 The company does not have firm orders for all projected sales for the 12 month period from the date of this report.
+Further the current year cash flow projections include \$150,000 in royalty and milestone payments.
+The company has contracts in place in respect of this revenue but should the counterparties decide to discontinue their customer relationship, the cash inflows may not be realised.
+If the royalties, commissions or sales revenue are not received, the company will not have insufficient cash resources to fund its ongoing operations from its operating cash flows.